 Cultural shock that foreign students face can happen in different ways: Many international students struggle with the responsibilities that come with independence, especially in a different country.
 Other students have problems answering difficult questions in English during class or are not used to group work with vocal classmates.
 Some international students cannot find food they like or are afraid of saying the wrong thing to their classmates.

 For many students, culture shock describes the anxiety they experience when everything is new and different.
-Dealing with culture shock starts with being aware of how it makes you feel.
+Dealing with culture shock in America starts with being aware of how it makes you feel.

 Always needing help